IndianaBonesUrMom/ESX_Rallyjob/README.md

 Please report any bugs so I can fix them asap.
 Contact via Discord.me/Napapiiri

 Features:
+1. Same ulgy markers for each and every thing
+2. Ugly blips
-1. Paychecks according to lap-time.
+3. Paychecks according to lap-time.
 Paycheck tiers: Gold (track record), Silver, Bronze and failure.
-2. Laptimes are dictated by the current lap record.
+4. Laptimes are dictated by the current lap record.
 Getting a good paychecks gets harder and harder as time goes by.
 You can edit the multipliers for silver and bronze in config.lua.
-3. Name of the track record holder is displayed when player enters a new race.
+5. Name of the track record holder is displayed when player enters a new race.
 With 30 seconds of intense thinking and 65 IQ I couldn't find a way to get player's RP name without SQL.
 Due to this fact Steam name is displayed.
 If you are willing to fuck your server in the ass, feel free to add that extra SQL lookup.

 Requirements:
 1. ES & ESX